 Also, keep in mind that you typically need to commit to a certain career path to qualify for these programs.
 Here’s what’s available.

-While the idea of getting your full balance forgiven sounds exciting, the PSLF program requires a 10-year commitment to employers that may pay less than you could earn in the private sector.
-What’s more, roughly 10 percent of people who’ve applied for PSLF have had their applications approved, and less than one percent have had their loans forgiven, according to the Department of Education’s latest PSLF report data.
+While the idea of getting your full balance forgiven sounds exciting, the PSLF program requires a 10-year commitment to public service employment that may pay less than you could earn in the private sector.
+What’s more, only federal Direct Loans qualify to be forgiven.
+However, Perkins and FFEL loans can become eligible by consolidating them into Direct Consolidation Loans.

 If you work for the Department of Justice for at least three years, you can receive loan assistance of up to $6,000 per year based on payments you’ve made.
-You need at least $10,000 in federal student loan debt to qualify, and the maximum assistance you can receive is $60,000.
+You need at least $10,000 in federal student loan debt to qualify for this loan repayment assistance program.
+The maximum assistance you can receive is $60,000.

 John R. Justice (JRJ) Grant Program

 The JRJ Grant Program is a student loan assistance program available to local, state and federal public defenders, as well as local and state prosecutors.
 You’ll need to commit to a service obligation of three years as a public defender or prosecutor to qualify.
-If you meet the requirements, you can receive up to $10,000 per year and $60,000 in total assistance.
+If you meet the requirements, you can receive up to $10,000 per calendar year up to a lifetime maximum of $60,000.

 Air Force JAG Student Loan Repayment Program